pcohen89/catepiller/README.md

 - [x] bends/length
 - [x] Flag if end_a != end_x
 - [x] Number of bends per bend radius (does this even make sense?)
-- [ ] Unique or rare part should be interacted with quantity
+- [x] Unique or rare part should be interacted with quantity
-- [ ] Analyze bill of materials quantity more, somehow I need to capture that if a given component is adding a lot of cost, than the quantity of that component is really important
+- [x] Analyze bill of materials quantity more, somehow I need to capture that if a given component is adding a lot of cost, than the quantity of that component is really important (it did turn out to be very important)
 - [x] maybe sum the number of tube assemblies associated with the supplier
 - [ ] Identify if any tubes are exactly similar to any others (or use some measure of similarity, or use knn)